Wildfire Destroys 17 Homes in Ariz.

 The wind-driven fire, north of Whiteriver and about 130 miles northeast of Phoenix, is believed to be human-caused and an investigation is pending, Spehar said.

-The fire had burned nearly seven square miles of ponderosa pine trees and heavy brush, consuming a total of almost 4,500 acres before it stabilized.
+The fire had burned nearly seven square miles of ponderosa pine trees and heavy brush, consuming 4,163 acres before it stabilized.
 At one point, the flames stretched more than 400 feet into the air, Spehar said.